canro91/GitDemo/README.md

-This is a demo of Git basic concepts
+This is a demo of Git basic concepts.
+Git is awesome!!!